chrisD91/anesthPlot/doc/source/index.rst

    This project is:

       - a work in progres
-      - the processes are mainly focused on horses anesthesia
+      - the processes are mainly focused on horses anesthesia (default values)
       - in our environment the data recorded came from either

         - an as3 or as5 anesthesia monitor (ekg, invasive pressure, etCO2, halogenate, spirometry)
         - a Taphonius equine ventilator
         - (some ekg data extracted using a Televet holter system)

 Features
 ---------